RichardAsencio/1000-Days-Of-Code/LOG.md

 ### Log Entry for Day 70: Tuesday June 16th, 2020
-*posted on June 16th, 2020*
+*posted on June 17th, 2020*

 #### **Today's Progress:**

 * continued the Daniel Scott course [Responsive Web Design Essentials - HTML5 CSS3 Bootstrap & Visual Studio Code](https://www.bringyourownlaptop.com/courses/responsive-web-design-tutorial-course-html5-css3-bootstrap).
 Today I worked on:
 1. practice Bootstrap layout with xl, lg, md and sm breakpointss
 2. did inline styling in Bootstrap,by using their breakpoints and their classes notation, and not the CSS sheet
 3. identified which div tags to change for semantic tags like header, main, article, section, footer, etc, while  not interferring with the bootstrap classes
+4. learned to use Google Chrome's web inspector to identify and override Bootstrap styles
+6. added shadow to h1 with text-shadow
+7. styled text and removed hr tag element
+8. styled the herobox area button

 #### **Insights or thoughts:**